The Impact of Poor Quality Housing on a Senior Citizen's Life

-Sleepless nights became a matter of course - and Ivy could not even have a nap during the day because this was when the renovations continued.
+Sleepless nights became a matter of course - and mum could not even have a nap during the day because this was when further renovations continued.

-Finally, Ivy's own gas boiler broke irreparably and the lettings agent took more than a week to arrange to have it replaced, in the middle of a bitterly cold winter.
+Finally, mum's own gas boiler broke irreparably and the lettings agent took more than a week to arrange to have it replaced, in the middle of a bitterly cold winter.

 In addition, there seemed to be no sign of the anti-social behaviour upstairs stopping.

-She handed in her month's notice to the lettings agent and made immediate plans to finally move in with her son, who had a spacious house some 10 miles away.
+Mum handed in her month's notice to the lettings agent and made immediate plans to finally move in with my brother, who had a lovely house some 10 miles away.

 He was always telling her, "Mum, your bedroom's waiting for you - just tell us when you're ready to move in."

-No sooner had Ivy handed in her notice, however, than she received a phone call from an employee at the lettings office.
+No sooner had mum handed in her notice, however, than she received a phone call from an employee at the lettings office.

 "I'm sorry, but you can't move out next month - your contract still has another ten months to run."

-"Oh, no, that's only AFTER your contract expires," explained the lettings clerk cheerfully.
+"Oh, no, that's only AFTER your contract expires," explained the lettings clerk.